-Partner engagement and friends and family also play a key role in raising awareness of the move to Universal Credit, as outlined in the presentation.
-The advertising encourages DWP customers to look out for their letter from the DWP and signposts to further support available.
+Partner engagement and friends and family also play a key role in raising awareness of the move to Universal Credit.
 We need partners to help spread the message about Universal Credit through their networks to support people to have a safe and smooth transition.